 May 3, 2021 at 11:59 p.m. for the funding period of July 1, 2021 - June 30, 2022

 Applicants will be notified of funding decisions via email by June 30, 2021

 Grant recipients are required to complete a final report by August 1, 2022

 Use of Funds

-Grant funding may be used only for goods and services acquired through vendors located in Iowa.
-Funding must be used for direct expenses related to the production and post-production of a film or digital media project.
+Grant funding may be used only for goods and services acquired through vendors located in Iowa.* Funding must be used for direct expenses related to the production and post-production of a film or digital media project.
 Project activities may occur before or after the funding period; however, the grant funds can support expenses and activities that occur only within the funding period.
-Funded projects must place the Produce Iowa and Iowa Arts Council logos in credits on screen.
+Funded projects must place the Produce Iowa, Iowa Arts Council, and National Endowment for the Arts logos in credits on screen.